-Of the investment properties under development with a total value of $\in$ 1.0 billion, about 3 % are developments and strategic site reserves owned by CA Immo in Austria, 90 % in Germany and the remaining 7 % are CA Immo International projects in the states of Central and Eastern Europe, South Eastern Europe and the CIS.
+Of the investment properties under development with a total value of \in 1.0 billion, about 3% are developments and strategic site reserves owned by CA Immo in Austria, 90% in Germany and the remaining 7% are CA Immo International projects in the states of Central and Eastern Europe, South Eastern Europe and the CIS.

-In 2009, the Group generated rental income amounting to $\in$ 177.0 m (2008: $\in$ 175.3 m).
-On the basis of annualised rental income, the investment portfolio yielded a return of 6.5 % ).
-The average economic vacancy rate (measured against the annual target rental return) was 5.9 % ) in 2009 (2008: 5.1 %), and the vacancy rate in sqm as at the key date was also 5.9 % ).
+In 2009, the Group generated rental income amounting to \notin 177.0 m (2008: \notin 175.3 m).
+On the basis of annualised rental income, the investment portfolio yielded a return of 6.5 % 2).
+The average economic vacancy rate (measured against the annual target rental return) was 5.9 % 2) in 2009 (2008: 5.1 %), and the vacancy rate in sqm as at the key date was also 5.9 % 2).

-1) including own used properties, properties intended for trading and assets held for sale 2) Excluding project completions newly incorporated into the asset portfolio in 2009: Capital Square, Sava Business Center and Dunacenter
+2) Excluding project completions newly incorporated into the asset portfolio in 2009: Capital Square, Sava Business Center and Dunacenter

-The graph shows that more than 60% of the CA Immo Group's rental agreements have a term longer than 5 years.
+The graph shows that more than 60 % of the CA Immo Group's rental agreements have a term longer than 5 years.